masash1/robosys1/README.md

 * Better to add a resistance

 ## Usage
-* Write the words you would like to translate between echo and >
+* Write the words you would like to translate between 'echo' and '> /dev/myled0'
 ```
 echo fuck my life > /dev/myled0
 ```